 Will your child get South African citizenship?

 Usually, yes.
 If you or your partner is a South African citizen or a permanent resident, your child will automatically have South African citizenship.
-Otherwise, your child can still gain citizenship as long as they have not been given citizen status in another country and their birth has been registered with the South African authorities.
+Otherwise, your child can still gain citizenship as long as they have not been given citizenship in another country and their birth has been registered with the South African authorities.
 Do not forget to ensure your baby joins the birth register in South Africa.
-The hospital staff with assist you in arranging this.
+The hospital staff assist you in arranging this.